How certain medical information is translated has changed thanks to the Medical Device Regulation.

 One of the main reasons behind the new MDR regulation is to make the world of medical devices easier of all.
 Therefore, the advantage of using a new a professional translation service is consistent high quality and accurate translations.

-DA Languages has nearly 20 years’ experience working with the medical industry.
-This means we understand the language that of medical suppliers and manufacturers.
-Our dedicated translation team are skilled in medical translation and will be able to make all medical device content understandable to all those who will interact with your medical devices.
+Our dedicated translation team is skilled in medical translation and will be able to make all medical device content understandable to all those who will interact with your medical devices.

-Through using DA Languages, you’ll receive a high quality and dedicated service to make sure that your ready for the MDR deadline!
-And that you can then provide a better service to your clients and future users of your medical devices!
+Through using DA Languages, you will receive a high quality and dedicated service to make sure that your ready for the MDR deadline.
+You can be assured that you are providing the best service to your clients and future users of your medical devices.

 Contact DA Languages today at firstname.lastname@example.org.